michhar/counting-objects-with-azure-video-analyzer/deploy/readme.md

 # Edge Deployment, Redeployment and Reset

-Use this information and folder if you wish to redeploy the edge modules of this solution or reset the edge modules to what comes with the Percept DK.
+Use this information and folder if you wish to redeploy the edge modules of this solution or reset the edge modules to what comes with the Percept DK (mainly for degugging).

 ## Contents of the `arm_templates` folder